Probate Q&A Series

 Detailed Answer

 1. Locate the will.
 Obtain the decedent’s will from the executor or from the Clerk of Superior Court where the probate case is filed.
-You can request a certified copy of the will once it has been lodged for probate.
+You can request a certified copy of the will once it has been filed for probate.

 By following these steps and reviewing the relevant statutes, you can confirm whether you qualify as an interested person or beneficiary in a North Carolina probate case.